3.13.3. Rapid transit routes

 On the Sections tab, there is a counter for the sections included in the route option:

-The route name will automatically be that of the first or last stop.
+The new route option will be automatically named after its first and last stations.
 The name displays in the Route options field of the Rapid transit line panel as a link that opens the route option editing panel.

 Create transfers based on rapid transit stations that were created earlier.